BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_erpnext-connector.md

 Field discovery reads Item metadata but does not read Item values or write records.
 Supported targets are `item_name`, `description`, `is_stock_item`, `is_sales_item`, `is_purchase_item`, and writable scalar `custom_*` fields.
 Table, hidden, read-only, and unsupported fields are excluded.

 Use ERPNext field names rather than labels.
 Boolean mappings accept `True/False`, `Yes/No`, or `1/0`.
 Numeric fields require invariant numeric text such as `12.5`.
 Property names are matched without case sensitivity, but Item codes are compared exactly.

+## Pull mapped properties

+Select the desired ERP Sync rows and choose **Pull**.
+The connector reads the corresponding ERPNext Items and uses each property mapping in reverse.
+The ERP field becomes the source and its mapped SOLIDWORKS custom property becomes the destination.

+Review added, changed, unchanged, and skipped values in the diff before selecting **Apply to SOLIDWORKS**.
+Pull never overwrites the Item-code matching property or built-in/calculated columns.
+Missing or null ERP values retain the local value; when **Skip empty values** is enabled, empty ERP text is also skipped.
+Documents are marked modified and must be saved manually.

+See [Pull ERP properties into SOLIDWORKS](pdmpublishersolidworks_erp-sync.md#pull-erp-properties-into-solidworks) for the complete review and validation workflow.

 ## Push Items and properties